Boitumellow012/Waste-Management/README.md

 # Waste Management API

 This project is a Spring Boot application for managing waste categories and recycling tips.
-It provides RESTful endpoints for CRUD operations on waste categories and recycling tips.
+It provides RESTful endpoints for CRUD operations on waste categories, recycling tips and disposal guidelines.

 ## Table of Contents